How to Set Smart Objectives in Project Management?

-Do you have personal goals like being healthier in the next year or becoming a certified project manager? or, what are the smart goals for hotels, for students, for accountants?
-Just like people, having well-defined objectives for a project is essential for success.
+Do you have personal objectives like being healthier in the next year or becoming a certified project manager? or, what are the smart goals for hotels, for students, for accountants?
+Just like people, having well-defined objectives for a project or an organization is essential for success in business.
 No matter what type of project you are going to build, all the projects have objectives.
-For a client, better brand recognition and generating more leads are examples of project goals.
-A smart goal guides goal setting by putting together some criteria to increase the possibility of success.
-In this article, we will discuss smart definition and give smart objectives examples and discuss what are the 5 smart goals.
+For a client, better brand recognition and generating more leads are some examples of project objectives.
+A smart goal guides goal setting by putting together a number of criteria to increase the possibility of success.
+In this article, we will discuss the definition of smart objectives by giving examples, and answer what are the 5 smart goals in project management.

 What are the Objectives of a Project?